graasp/docs/blog/unlisted/unlisted-staging-updates.md

 Don't hesitate to share your feedback with us, so we can improve even more your experience with Graasp!

+In addition, note those major new features:

+- A new option allows reader to write within an etherpad document (you can find the option when creating or editing an etherpad).
+- Links can have their URL changed.

 ## Bug Fixes & Updates

 - Resolve app resizing issues.